llyxanda/todo_app/README.md

 ## mongoDB and Mongoose Info

-Local nstallation:
+Local installation:
 https://docs.mongodb.com/manual/installation/

 If you don't want to install mongoDB, we strongly recommend setting up an account with mlab on: https://mlab.com/plans/

 It is free and will save you a lot of time